 Right Now

-I am the Lead Accessibility Auditor with Online ADA, where I develop and formalize accessibility auditing procedures, audit client website for compliance with the Web Content Accessibility Guidelines (WCAG), and create educational materials for our clients and partner agencies.
-I have 17 years’ experience designing and teaching courses at the college level.
+Though I’ve left the teaching side of academia, I have 17 years’ experience designing and teaching courses at the college level.
 I have the research and analytical skills of an R1 PhD (though not the finished dissertation), and strong, adaptable editorial skills.
-Because most of my teaching career has been focused on teaching composition, I am also extremely skilled at asking the right questions to help others find the answers and solutions they need, even when they originally thought they wanted something else.
+Because most of my teaching career has been focused on teaching composition, I am also extremely skilled at asking the right questions to help others find the answers and solutions they need, even when they originally thought they wanted something else, a skill I put to use frequently in my current job.